aderayevans/GLFW/README.md

 # GLFW
-Basic setting for GLFW project using cmake
+Basic command for GLFW project using cmake

 _To build and run project in command line_
 ```shell